-While not strictly a persistence layer, queues are used heavily to transport some data (a message) to other components.
-I would like to (and would suggest to others too) look into RabbitMQ, Amazon SQS and Apache Kafka in depth.
+While not strictly a persistence layer, queues and message brokers are used heavily to pass messages between different components of a system.
+I would like to (and would suggest to) look into RabbitMQ, Amazon SQS and Apache Kafka in depth.
 This IBM article about queues looks good, and this one about message brokers is worthy of a read as well.

 I’m a Python developer, so this is going to be opinionated.